RTXteam/RTX-KG2/README.md

-so that `kg2-build` is in a different file system from the file system in which the directory `tempfile.tempdir` (as referenced in the `tempfile` python module) resides, then the file moving operations that are performed by the KG2 build software will not be atomic and interruption of `build-kg2.py` could then leave a source data file in a half-downloaded (i.e., broken) state.
+so that `kg2-build` is in a different file system from the file system in which the directory `tempfile.tempdir` (as referenced in the `tempfile` python module) resides, then the file moving operations that are performed by the KG2 build software will not be atomic and interruption of `build-kg2.sh` or its subprocesses could then leave a source data file in a half-downloaded (i.e., broken) state.

 ## Setup your computing environment